wkoszek/kmnsim/README.md

 connections between those.

-Based on what has been requested in the configuration file, you can then `ping` the a host from another one and observe the network activity spage by stage.
+Based on what has been requested in the configuration file, you can then `ping` the a host from another one and observe the network activity stage by stage.

 Flow of data is documented in the "report file".
 Except from report file,